Diversity: Conflict & Consensus

 - No Honours Class

-The peaceful co-existence of diverse societal groups (based on ethnic, religious, or economic etc. differences) in a single political system is often challenged by their divergent political aspirations.
+The peaceful co-existence of diverse societal groups (based on ethnic, religious, cultural, etc. differences) in a single political system is often challenged by their divergent political aspirations.
 This course introduces students to the theory and practice of (democratic) institutional solutions to non-violent conflicts linked to societal diversity.
-Specific topics include electoral system design, governmental set-up, parties and party systems, multi-level governance and constitutional courts as institutional arenas for resolving these conflicts.
+Specific topics include electoral system design, governmental set-up, parties and party systems and multi-level governance and as institutional arenas for resolving these conflicts.

 A selection of journal articles and book chapters, available from the (digital) library of the University (listed in the syllabus which will be posted on Blackboard prior to the start of the course).

 Group case study analysis presentation (20%)